GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/README.md

 * `./elevation` - Links to input elevation data used by the model, and also the elevation as seen by the SWALS model (derived from the input elevation data using the model code in `./swals`)
 * `./gauges` - Tide gauge data and a script that provides a uniform interface.
 Beware that scripts in this project use a different file path to refer to the tide gauge interface script (since when the calculations were implemented, this tide gauge data was stored in a central location that cannot easily be represented in this repository).
 * `./ptha18_scenarios_random` - Link to code used to sample random scenarios from PTHA18, as well as the actual scenarios.
+* `./sources` - Sources for historical tsunamis derived from published source inversions
 * `./swals` - Code used to model the tsunami for all scenarios